 In this article, we presented five examples of attentive displays.
-All five techniques have in common that they attempt to match the characteristics of computer displays to the characteristics of human vision, namely its distinction between foveal vision and peripheral vision.
-They all attempt to make better use of limited rendering resources by tailoring display content to the affordances of human vision.
+All five techniques attempt to match the characteristics of computer displays to the characteristics of human vision, namely its distinction between foveal vision and peripheral vision.
+They all try to make better use of limited rendering resources by tailoring display content to the affordances of human vision.
 The presented techniques differ, however, in which resource they try to preserve and in their adopted strategies for achieving this goal.
 Each of the discussed techniques falls onto a different point in the spectrum of attentive displays.
-Gaze-contingent displays, as well as the two presented 3D approaches improve display frame rates and responsiveness given certain rendering hardware; focus plus context screens achieve better immersion and visual context with given display hardware; non-photorealistic rendering, finally, saves maybe the scarcest resource of all-the user's attention.
+GCDs, as well as the two presented 3D approaches, improve display frame rates and responsiveness given certain rendering hardware; focus plus context screens achieve better immersion and visual context with given display hardware; and nonphotorealistic rendering saves maybe the scarcest resource of all-the user's attention.

 As rendering and display hardware continue to increase in power and decrease in cost, users will continue to see improved rendering quality on their computer screens.
-Desktop PCs will be able to display real-time graphics at a quality corresponding to that of today's movies-graphics that today require hours of off-line rendering.
-As this happens, theater quality graphics will have advanced another step ahead, inching closer to the as yet distant goal of photorealism.
-But in the future, we will also be seeing more kinds of displays, in more places, and for more applications.
+Desktop PCs will be able to display real-time graphics at a quality corresponding to that of today's movies-graphics that today require hours of offline rendering.
+As this happens, theater-quality graphics will have advanced another step, inching closer to the as-yet distant goal of photorealism.
+But in the future, we will also see more kinds of displays, in more places, and for more applications.
 The most effective use of these displays will seamlessly integrate the requirements of the task and the needs of the user.
 Despite rapid technological progress, however, users will be limited by their current hardware configuration, no matter what state of advancement it is in.
-There will always be a desire to stay one step ahead of the current state-of-the-art.
+There will always be a desire to stay one step ahead of the current state of the art.
 The techniques described in this article will offer one possibility of doing so.
-These considerations suggest that attentive displays will be an enduring figure in the design of interactive computer systems.
+These considerations suggest that attentive displays will be an enduring factor in the design of interactive computer systems.